 Yes, teams will need better stadiums soon, yes players will hopefully get a higher average of income soon, and yes hopefully these leagues will be rightfully respected as the highest level of women’s football.

-But until then, everything seems to be where it needs to be, and there is consistent development towards better standards for clubs, players and fans and that should be acknowledged.
+But until then, everything seems to be where it needs to be, and there is consistent development towards better standards for clubs, players and fans and that should not be overlooked.